-BAP have also published guidelines for preconception, in pregnancy and postpartum14.
+BAP have also published guidelines for preconception, in pregnancy and postpartum.
 They describe how restraint procedures should be adapted to avoid possible harm to the foetus and mother.
-This will mean that the woman must not be laid supine (risk of obstruction to major blood vessels) or prone (risk to fetus).
+This will mean that the woman must not be laid supine (risk of obstruction to major blood vessels) or prone (risk to foetus).
 Any unit that has a pregnant woman admitted should have large beanbags available so that the woman can be lowered into the beanbag and therefore retain a semi-seated position where she is supported.
 As the patient will be sitting, and is neither lying supine nor prone, careful consideration must be given to the choice of administration site of any intramuscular injection.

-8.7 PRE-TREATMENT CHECKS
+8.0 PRE-TREATMENT CHECKS

-Before prescribing medication for treatment of acutely disturbed behaviour, the prescriber should:

-- scrutinise the patient's notes with regard to his/her general medical history and consider the possibility of carrying out a physical examination - check for recent ECG1, U&Es and urine medicine screen results, previous history of severe extrapyramidal effects, previous response to treatment of acutely disturbed behaviour or other methods of managing imminent violence - Review current prescribed medication regimen and check for any recently administered doses of regular and PRN medication - It is important to highlight any adherence issues and proactively optimise medication as early as possible to prevent deterioration in the patient's condition

-Every effort should be made to obtain baseline measurements of temperature, blood pressure, pulse rate, respiratory rate and the level of consciousness prior to the administration of medicines.
+- 8.1 Before prescribing medication for treatment of acutely disturbed behaviour , the prescriber should: - scrutinise the patient's notes with regard to his/her general medical history and consider the possibility of carrying out a physical examination - check for recent ECG\, U&Es and urine drug screen results, previous history of severe extrapyramidal effects, previous response to treatment of acutely disturbed behaviour or other methods of managing imminent violence. - Review current prescribed medication regimen and check for any recently administered doses of regular and PRN medication. - 8.2 Every effort should be made to obtain baseline measurements of temperature, blood pressure, pulse rate, respiratory rate and the level of consciousness prior to the administration of drugs.

-8.8 ADDITIONAL FACTORS TO CONSIDER WHEN PRESCRIBING
+9.0 ADDITIONAL FACTORS TO CONSIDER WHEN PRESCRIBING

-Those patients undergoing treatment of acutely disturbed behaviour who are heavily sedated or suspected of using illicit substances or alcohol should not be secluded.4 There may be exceptional circumstances were this is necessary, in which case an increased level of observations must be maintained because of the risk of collapse and sudden death.
-This should comply with level 3 (maintaining the patient within eyesight) of the Trust's policy on engagement and formal observation, CLP8.

-If seclusion is used in other patients the potential complications of treatment of acutely disturbed behaviour should be taken particularly seriously.4 Level 3 observations must be maintained by a qualified nurse at least until clinical monitoring of the patient's vital signs is possible.

-Lower doses may be required if alcohol/substance use is suspected, or if the patient is antipsychotic naive.

-If the patient has recently used illicit benzodiazepines, or already receives regular benzodiazepines, an antipsychotic should be used alone.

-If the patient is established on antipsychotics, lorazepam may be used alone.
+- 9.1 Those patients undergoing treatment of acutely disturbed behaviour who are heavily sedated or suspected of using illicit drugs or alcohol should not be secluded.
+There may be exceptional circumstances were this is necessary, in which case an increased level of observations must be maintained because of the risk of collapse and sudden death.
+This should comply with level 3 (maintaining the patient within eyesight) of the Trust's Policy on Engagement and Supportive Observation, CLP8. - 9.2 If seclusion is used in other patients the potential complications of treatment of acutely disturbed behaviour should be taken particularly seriously.
+Level 3 observations must be maintained by a qualified nurse at least until clinical monitoring of the patient's vital signs is possible. - 9.3 Lower doses may be required if alcohol/drug abuse is suspected, or if the patient is antipsychotic naive. - 9.4 If the patient has recently used illicit benzodiazepines, or already receives regular benzodiazepines, an antipsychotic should be used alone. - 9.5 If the patient is established on antipsychotics, lorazepam may be used alone.